paycoreio/docs/docs/integration/payment-methods/google-pay.md

 ### Before you start

+!!! attention "Be aware"
+    Your site should run on the HTTPS scheme and support the TLS 1.2 protocol.

 To integrate Google Pay into your Android application, check the links below:

 - [Google Pay Android developer documentation](https://developers.google.com/pay/api/android/overview)